2025.10 Bobbin Lace Orchid

 2021.01 Snowy Forest

-I’ve been waiting for the launch of the latest issue (no. 10) of Laine Magazine, as I’m dying to knit this beautiful Snowy Forest sweater by Midori Hirose.
-Every knitting stitch has been an enjoyment so far.
-My yarn choice is Big Merino DK and Kid Mohair Silk from Qing Fibre.
-So soft and squishy, and the lilac colour (Thistle) is simply stunning!
+I’ve been eagerly awaiting the launch of the latest issue (no. 10) of Laine Magazine, as I’m really looking forward to knitting this beautiful Snowy Forest sweater by Midori Hirose.
+Every knitting stitch has been a joy so far.
+My yarn choice is Big Merino DK and Kid Mohair Silk from Qing Fibre—so soft and squishy, and the lilac color (Thistle) is simply stunning!

 2021.01 Rising Dawn

-Knitting continued after having a quiet, almost cocooning Christmas/New Year break.
+Knitting continued after a quiet, almost cocooning break over the Christmas and New Year period.
 People say steady pace wins the race.
 After a month’s effort, here is Rising Dawn, the first semi-circular shawl that I’ve ever knitted.
-Pattern is designed by Stephen West, and yarn choice is Field, hand dyed singles from Irish mill Olann.
+The pattern is designed by Stephen West, and the yarn choice is Field, hand dyed singles from the Irish mill Olann.

-Picture on top left shows the shawl before blocking.
-I do love the ruffled edge at this stage, but I know this would be gone after blocking, which I decided to do so to make the pattern more revealed.
-The shawl turns out pretty lovely 🙂
+The picture on the top left shows the shawl before blocking.
+I do love the ruffled edge at this stage, but I know it will disappear after blocking, which I decided to do to better reveal the pattern.
+The shawl turned out pretty lovely 🙂

 2020.12 Ball Dahlia

-Another year almost coming to an end.
-I managed to review and upload photos of my ball dahlia lino prints which I made earlier onto my Paper Art Collection page.
+Another year is almost coming to an end.
+I’ve managed to review and upload photos of the ball dahlia lino prints that I created earlier onto my Paper Art Collection page.
 The unique three-dimensional structure of ball dahlias always amazes me.
-The printing attempts were experimental on both ink colour and paper choices: I printed with a number of pink and purple tones on Fabriano Rosaspina, Fabriano Mixed Media and Paint’ON Multi-Techniques papers.
-The outcome was in general satisfactory.
+My printing attempts were experimental, focusing on both ink colour and paper choices: I printed with various pink and purple tones on Fabriano Rosaspina, Fabriano Mixed Media, and Paint’ON Multi-Techniques papers.
+The overall outcome was satisfactory.

 Wish everyone a safe, healthy and hand-crafty New Year. 加油!